KidSysco/jquery-ui-month-picker/README.md

 <br />Opens the month picker menu or closes the menu if it's already open, see the <a href='#onbeforemenuclose'>OnBeforeMenuClose event</a> to prevent the menu from closing on click (or other) events.
 (Added in version 2.5).

 <p><b>IMPORTANT:</b> If you are <b>Opening</b> or <b>Toggling</b> the menu in response to events like click, mousedown, mouseup, focus etc...
-The menu will immediately close itself, you can prevent the menu from immediately closing using the
+The menu will immediately close itself, you can prevent the menu from closing using the
 <a href='#onbeforemenuclose'>OnBeforeMenuClose event</a> (example included) and calling <a href='http://api.jquery.com/event.preventdefault/'>event.preventDefault()</a> for the element triggering the event.

 <p><b>NOTE:</b> It might be possible to prevent the menu from closing by calling <a href='https://api.jquery.com/event.stoppropagation/'>event.stopPropagation()</a> however this is not supported and might stop working in future releases if we change the way the plugin handles events.
 To prevent the menu from hiding use the <a href='#onbeforemenuclose'>OnBeforeMenuClose event</a> (example included) and call <a href='http://api.jquery.com/event.preventdefault/'>event.preventDefault()</a> for the element triggering the event.